Please be aware that the client login function is no longer included for accounts created from 04.11.2024!

 We hope these instructions have helped you to find your way around picdrop.
 If you have any questions, you can always contact your photographer or us at hello@picdrop.com

-Has your photographer asked you to create a selection in your gallery?
+Has your photographer asked you to create a set in your gallery?

-The following step-by-step guide will explain how to create a selection in picdrop.
+The following step-by-step guide will explain how to create a set in picdrop.

 01 – Open gallery